1. Answers

 2. Applying NSGs to Protect Azure Kubernetes Service (AKS) Nodes

-1. Resource Group: A container that holds related resources for an Azure solution.
+1. Create a Resource Group: This serves as a container for related resources in your Azure solution.

-2. Virtual Network: A representation of your network in the cloud.
-It is logically isolated from other virtual networks in Azure.
+2. Set Up a Virtual Network: This represents your network in the cloud, isolated from other networks.

-3. Subnet: A range of IP addresses in your virtual network.
+3. Define a Subnet: A specific range of IP addresses within your virtual network.

-4. Network Security Group (NSG): Contains a list of security rules that allow or deny network traffic to resources connected to Azure VNet.
+4. Create a Network Security Group (NSG): Configure security rules to manage traffic to resources connected to your Azure Virtual Network.

-5. AKS Cluster: Managed Kubernetes service that lets you quickly deploy and manage a Kubernetes cluster in Azure.
+5. Deploy an AKS Cluster: Use Azure’s managed Kubernetes service to quickly deploy and manage a Kubernetes cluster.

 import * as pulumi from "@pulumi/pulumi";